FabianVegaA/sigmaF/README.md

 source /venv/Scripts/activate
 ```

-4. Install requirements
+4. Install requirements:

 ``` shell
 pip install -r requirements.txt
 ```
 ---

-## How use the REPL?
+## How to use the REPL?

-You can execute code lines inside of the REPL using:
+You can execute the code lines inside of the REPL using:

 ``` shell
 python3.8 main.py